How to manage stress in consulting

 Internal Supporter

-I had this thought experiment: What if I created an internal supporter, a super fan of myself?
-I want someone who will remember all my great achievements and recount these war stories, especially during difficult and dark moments.
+To deal with that, I had this thought experiment: What if I created an internal supporter, a super fan of myself?
+I wanted someone who would remember all my great achievements and war stories, especially during difficult and dark moments.

 Of course, I try to do this internally.
 Saying it out loud would sound very weird.